 Signs of vitamin D deficiency can manifest in a number of different areas, including immune health, cardiovascular health, bone health and much more.

 But what’s causing the problem?
-Why is vitamin D different from other vitamins?
-Part of the issue is that vitamin D plays a number of diverse and critically important roles in maintaining health: influencing hormones and brain chemistry, and interacting with our genes to influence cellular signaling, growth and repair processes, immunity, along with numerous other functions.
+Why is this vitamin different from other vitamins?
+Part of the issue is that it plays a number of diverse and critically important roles in maintaining health: influencing hormones and brain chemistry, and interacting with our genes to influence cellular signaling, growth and repair processes, immunity, along with numerous other functions.

-Furthermore, vitamin D is difficult to obtain from natural sources.
+Furthermore, thus vitamin is difficult to obtain from natural sources.
 Most people get this nutrient from dairy, which could be a real problem for those who are vegan or lactose intolerant.

 The main source of vitamin D is the body’s own production.
 This occurs when our skin is exposed to UV (ultraviolet) sunlight, but our modern lifestyles seem to have become a barrier.
 Even when the sun is shining and we get the chance to go outside and spend some time in it, many of us wear sunscreen which prevents us from producing this critical nutrient.
-It’s also important to note that not all sunlight is created equal in terms of vitamin D: the intense sunshine near the equator is stronger and better able to stimulate vitamin D production in the skin.
+It’s also important to note that not all sunlight is created equal, the intense sunshine near the equator is stronger and better able to stimulate vitamin D production in the skin.

 Why We Need Vitamin D